Skip to main content

 A serious system should never pretend to be trustless.

 Trust does not vanish in Type 6 architectures.
 It is redistributed, formalized, and exposed to challenge.
-Measurement sources, proof systems, verifiers, challengers, publication layers, and governance mechanisms all carry assumptions.

 The design goal should therefore be trust discipline.

 The major assumptions should be visible.
 Their scope should be bounded.
 Their failure modes should be understandable.
 Their correction paths should be real.

 Use Capital as Discipline, Not Decoration